marshal363/btc-insurance-company-daap/@docs/backend-new/architecture/bithedge-asset-flow-analysis.md

    - Experienced sellers may implement delta-neutral strategies to maximize returns

 3. **Potential Acquisition Discount:**
-   - When protection activates, sellers effectively purchase BTC at below-market rates
+   - When protection activates, sellers effectively purchase BTC exposure at below-market rates
    - Some sellers may deliberately offer protection at strikes where they'd be willing to buy

 **Annualized Yield Calculation:**